syuja/GreenPlumSetup/expand/CalcStorage.md

 **User space** is the amount of memory available for holding data (total storage capacity - overheads).

 ### User Data Available:
-Data will be larger when loaded into the Greenplum database.
+The data will occupy more space once loaded onto the database.
+It will occupy approximately **1.4** more than the size of the data set.
-Approximately, **1.4** times larger due to:
+This is due to:
         A. Page Overhead
         B. Row Overhead
         C. Attribute Overhead
         D. Indexes

 This will reduce the space available to the user.

 Greenplum metadata and logs will consume further space:
          a.
 System Metadata (20 MB per segment)
          b.
 Write Ahead Log (approximately 1088 MB per segment or master)
           c.
 Log files (will grow over time)
           d.
 Data collection agents (system performance monitor requires minimum space)

 ### Summary:
-Allocate enough space for the database in order to provide queries enough working area.
+Allocate enough memory in order to account for formatting, running at 70% capacity, query working area and Greenplum overhead.

-Determine the total storage capacity and divide by 1.4 to determine the largest dataset your Greenplum database
-can store.
+To get an estimate of the space needed, start off with the size of the data set.
+Multiply it by 1.5.
+Then, run this estimate through above calculations until you arrive at the a **total storage capacity** minus
+the overheads.
+If the resulting size is very close to the size of the database, increase your required size
+and perform the calculations again.
+Repeat until the estimated storage size is ~20-30% larger than the dataset.

+If multiple queries to the database occur concurrently, then consider increasing the working area for the queries.

 ### Example: